ProfessorAkram/Unity-Programming/docs/unity-basic-movement.md

 #endif

 ```
-This makes testing optional and keeps the code clean and ensuring that temporary test logic only runs when explicitly enabled in the Editor.
+This makes testing optional and keeps the code clean, ensuring that temporary test logic only runs when explicitly enabled in the Editor.

 <br>